A vehicle history report can tell you a lot about a car you're thinking of buying, such as whether it has been damaged or stolen.

 When you buy from a licensed dealer and salesperson, you obtain certain protections.
 Learn more about car dealers' responsibilities and get tips on how to recognize an unlicensed dealer posing as a private seller: Vehicle Sales Authority of British Columbia.

-After arranging payment of the vehicle, you and the seller must complete a Transfer/ Tax Form.
+After arranging payment of the vehicle, you and the seller must complete and sign in full a Transfer/Tax Form (electronic signatures are not accepted).
 Then, return the completed Transfer/Tax forms plus the seller's vehicle registration to any Autoplan broker.
 You can complete the transfer of ownership transaction at the broker's office.

 See Transfer/Tax Form.
 This is a sample only.
-Pick up a valid form from any Autoplan broker.
+You can fill out an electronic version of the Transfer/Tax Form or pick up a paper version from any Autoplan broker.